stevenfollis/accoutrement/active-directory/README.md

 * **Number Users** - Max number of sample users to be generated.
 Will likely be slightly lower than this number, as duplicates will be dropped

+> Be sure to scroll down and click the checkbox for `I agree to the terms and conditions stated above`.
+It's easy to miss

 ![image](./media/portal.png)

 ## Architecture